rawrmaan/restyped/README.md

 const route = AsyncRouter<FoodDeliveryAPI>('/api/')

 route.post('/order', async (req) => {
-  const {foodItemId, address} = req.body
+  // Will not compile if you attempt to access an invalid body property const {foodItemId, address} = req.body const success = await OrderModel.order(foodItemId, address)

-  const success = await OrderModel.order(foodItemId, address)
+  // Will not compile if returned value is not of type {success: boolean}
   return {success}
 })
 ```